cs10/TA-Ops/README.md

 #### Using Git
 <a name="git"></a>
-Version control is essential for code!
-We try to practice that as much as possible, mostly because we like to think of ourselves as decent humans (and computer scientists).

-There are 2 big reasons for using version control, the first is obvious.
-1. Easy versioning does make a big difference for a class!
-It's very helpful to mark items as happening for a specific semester or to know what things change from one semester to the next.
-A real VCS is more helpful than something like google docs in that regard.
-2. VCS's like plain text and easy to update formats!
-Many of our resources get shared beyond the CS10 class.
-Using plain text (or Markdown or something) is generally much easier to automate and convert than say, a Google Doc.
+We have a large group of TA's and we want everyone to have access to the web site, so this means we need something like git.
+Github is a great interface, is free, and pretty easy to use!

 ##### Github
-Of course, central to the VCS stuff is Github!
-First, Github for Education [INSERT LINK] is awesome and will give you free private repositories if you need to keep things locked down.
+First, [Github for Education](education.github.com) is awesome and will give you free private repositories if you need to keep things locked down.
 However, mostly Github provides a safe way to collaborate on code that we write and a great place to share it with others.

 Here's the features we use: